mbwong/mbwong.github.io/content/sections/aboutme.md

 I am an applied economist.
-My research studies markets and organizations by combining evidence with search, assignment, and relational contracting theory.
+I study markets and organizations using causal inference techniques and search, assignment, and relational contracting theory.
 My work spans contexts: firm organization in Brazil, the economics of artificial intelligence, housing policy in Hong Kong, and platform currency design in Toronto.

 I work as an assistant professor in management and strategy at [HKU Business School](https://www.hkubs.hku.hk/), with a joint appointment in economics, and a courtesy appointment at [HKU School of Governance and Policy](https://sgp.hku.hk).